-Churros are Spanish fried-dough pastries that are typically eaten for breakfast or as a snack with hot chocolate, champurrado, dulce de leche, or cafe con leche.
+Churros are Spanish fried-dough pastries that are typically eaten for breakfast or as a snack with hot chocolate or cafe con leche.
 They’re fried till crunchy and maintain a ridged surface after being piped through a churrera – a syringe-like tool with a star-shaped nozzle.

 Churros are among the most popular Spanish foods and can be enjoyed pretty much anywhere, from pastry shops to street food carts.